bufbuild-ru/docs/docs/reference/protovalidate/rules/repeated_rules/index.md

 ## unique

 `unique` indicates that all elements in this field must be unique.
-This constraint is strictly applicable to scalar and enum types, with message types not being supported.
+This rule is strictly applicable to scalar and enum types, with message types not being supported.

 ::: info repeated.unique example